efabless/EF_LDOR1V8/README.md

 ## 1. Description
 *  The EF_LDOR01 is a positive low dropout regulator for output of 1.8 V. It is capable of supplying 100 mA of output current with a dropout voltage of 650 mV.
 Low operating quiescent current of 115 µA is consumed at no load current.
 Moreover, it provides a standard fixed output voltage of 1.8V which is a good choice for logic power supply.
 The EF_LDOR01 requires an output capacitance of 47 μF with a wide range of ESR (0.1 Ω to 0.5 Ω) for stability.
-Output capacitors of this size are typically included in most regulator designs.
+Output capacitors of this size are typically included in most regulator designs.The functional block diagram is illustrated in Figure 1.

 <img src="https://github.com/Ahmedredamohamed2022/EF_LDOR01/blob/main/docs/_static/figure1.functionalblockdiagram.png" width="300" height="250">